ideopunk/touchsx/README.md

 As with `touch`, multiple filenames can be passed in: `touchsx DopeFunc CoolFunc RadFunc`

-Open for PRs and for suggestions.
+Open for PRs and for suggestions!